siunam321/CTF-Writeups/TryHackMe/README.md

-All TryHackMe writeups will be here.
+All my super doper TryHackMe writeups will be here.